difiosoaww/testvr/README.md

-# camera-app
+# test-vr
-Super awesome camera web app built with HTML, CSS, and JS.
+Simple test to access a device camera and display a 3d model via AFrame Library